-The Netherlands Planned To Introduce New Currency In 2012 - Koos Jansen
+The Netherlands Planned To Introduce New Currency in 2012

 The Netherlands (and likely Germany as well) made concrete plans in 2012 to switch to a new currency in case the euro would crash.
 Not long after the emergency currency was ready the Dutch began repatriating 122.5 tonnes of gold from New York.
 This can be very important as there is a possibility the Eurocrisis will ignite again.
 Monday we learned Greece will have new elections on January 25 that could bring the anti-bailout Syriza party to power, risking Greece’s membership of the Eurozone.

 Researchers from Argos Medialogica, a Dutch TV documentary about Greece and the Eurocrisis 2010-2012 (broadcasted November 18, 2014), were told the Dutch emergency currency was called the Florijn.
 The voice over in the documentary states:

 One of the emergency scenarios, according to anonymous sources, is the introduction of a new Dutch currency, the Florijn.

 A spokesperson from the Dutch Ministry Of Finance couldn’t confirm nor deny the Florijn back-up plan.
 “We were prepared for everything, but our main goal was to keep the euro together”, said the spokesperson.
 Klaas Knot, Governor of the Dutch Central Bank since July 2011, stated the following in an interview in March 2014:

 Interviewer: Were there moments on which you thought, it’s going to collapse?
 The euro will collapse in 2012; we’re going to lose it?